Our Dedication to Quality and Patient Safety

 Our electronic medical record further improves patient safety by checking for drug interactions and using "order sets" based on "best practices".

-Those who have been to Ellsworth Municipal Hospital for an inpatient stay or Emergency Room Visit or to any of our affiliated clinics may have received a patient satisfaction survey in the mail.
+Those who have been to Hansen Family Hospital for an inpatient stay or Emergency Room Visit or to any of our affiliated clinics may have received a patient satisfaction survey in the mail.
 We encourage patients to complete the surveys because they help us make decisions that affect you.
 Survey responses are confidential as a private research firm tabulates them.
 The combined results of the survey responses help us make positive changes to our services, processes and facilities.